 My preferences tend to lean toward seafood over just about everything, Mediterranean and Peruvian over Asian, Asian over Indian and Thai, and Indian and Thai over Mexican.

 Favorite restaurant?
 Tanaka's Grill & Sushi in Mallard Creek and Viva Chicken on the edge of Uptown.
+Also Cowfish.
+It is as deliciously weird as it sounds.
+You must go.

 One thing I haven't tried yet, which I'd like to, is rabbit.
 Alligator would also be on that list.
 Also, real African and Caribbean cooking I'd love to try.
 Not a fan of octopus and if you're eating frogs legs you might as well be eating chicken.